lipanski/datadog-sidekiq/README.md

 # datadog-sidekiq

-A Rust app to track Sidekiq enqueued & processed jobs in DataDog.
+A Rust app to track Sidekiq enqueued & processed jobs in Datadog.

 ## Metrics

-Two metrics will be made available in DataDog:
+Two metrics will be made available in Datadog:

 - `sidekiq.enqueued`: the amount of enqueued jobs at one point in time
 - `sidekiq.processed`: the amount of processed jobs between two consequent polling intervals